dotnet/upgrade-assistant/README.md

 ## Overview

 This project enables automation of common tasks related to upgrading .NET Framework projects to .NET 5.0.
-Note that this is not a complete migration tool and work *will* be required after using the tooling to upgrade a project.
+Note that this is not a complete upgrade tool and work *will* be required after using the tooling to upgrade a project.

 When run on a solution, the tool will:

-- Determine which projects need upgraded and recommend the order the projects should be migrated in
+- Determine which projects need upgraded and recommend the order the projects should be upgraded in
 - Update the project file to be an SDK-style project and re-target it to .NET 5.0
 - Update NuGet package dependencies to versions that are compatible with .NET 5.0
 - Remove transitive NuGet package dependencies that may have been present in packages.config
 - Make simple updates in C# source code to replace patterns that worked in .NET Framework with .NET 5.0 equivalents
 - For some app models (like ASP.NET apps), add common template files (like startup.cs) and make simple updates based on recognized web.config or app.config values
 - For projects targeting Windows, add a reference to the Microsoft.Windows.Compatibility package
-- Add references to analyzers that help with migration, such as the Microsoft.DotNet.UpgradeAssistant.Extensions.Default.Analyzers package
+- Add references to analyzers that help with upgrade, such as the Microsoft.DotNet.UpgradeAssistant.Extensions.Default.Analyzers package

-After running this tool on a solution, the solution will likely not build until the migration is completed manually.
+After running this tool on a solution, the solution will likely not build until the upgrade is completed manually.
 Analyzers added to the solution will highlight some of the remaining changes needed after the tool runs.

 ## Upgrade documentation

-As you upgrade projects from .NET Framework to .NET 5, it will be very useful to be familiar with relevant [migration documentation](https://docs.microsoft.com/dotnet/core/porting/).
+As you upgrade projects from .NET Framework to .NET 5, it will be very useful to be familiar with relevant [porting documentation](https://docs.microsoft.com/dotnet/core/porting/).

 Web scenarios can be especially challenging, so it you are upgrading and ASP.NET app, be sure to read [ASP.NET Core migration documentation](https://docs.microsoft.com/aspnet/core/migration/proper-to-2x).
 If you are unfamiliar with ASP.NET Core, you should also read [ASP.NET Core fundamentals documentation](https://docs.microsoft.com/aspnet/core/fundamentals) to learn about important ASP.NET Core concepts (hosting, middleware, routing, etc.).